 Saturday Drop-Off service

-For information about this program, visit the Washtenaw County Home Toxics Reduction Program for information about location, hours, and materials accepted, or call (734) 222-3950.
+For information about this program including location, hours, and materials accepted, visit Washtenaw County Home Toxics Reduction Program or call (734) 222-3950.
 Weekday drop-off available by appointment.